RasaHQ/NLU-training-data/employer/nlu.md

 # NLU Data training file

-## intent:greet

-- hey
-- hello
-- hi
-- good morning
-- good evening
-- good night
-- happy morning
-- hey there
-- hi there

-## intent:goodbye

-- bye
-- goodbye
-- good bye
-- see you soon
-- see you around
-- see you later

-## intent:asked_thankyou

-- thank you for your services
-- thanks for the help
-- thank you you very helpful
-- your service were helpful
-- thank you
-- thanks
-- your are soo good
-- kind and helpful to me

 <!-- process cancellation intent and entities -->
-## intent:user_asked_cancel_process

-- i no longer want to continue
-- i don't want to do this process
-- i do not wanted to do this
-- can you please stop this process
-- i can't give any more information
-- i dont want to share my information
-- please cancel this process
-- remove this signup
-- i dont want to signup

-## intent:confirm_yes

-- yes, i want to continue
-- ok continue
-- ofcourse proceed
-- done
-- good to go
-- accept this action
-- that's nice
-- yes
-- affirm

-## intent:confirm_no

-- no, i don't want to continue
-- nope dont do that
-- not nice
-- revert this action
-- decline this action
-- deny and don't proceed
-- deny
-- no

-## intent:confirm_cancel

-- cancel this action
-- not now don't do this
-- later will do
-- cancel
+## intent:confirmation.yes

+- yeah exactly
+- okay that's fine
+- I agree
+- agreed
+- that is ok
+- I guess
+- okey
+- ya
+- ok yes
+- yes it is
+- yep
+- yew
+- yeah
+- yeah fine
+- yea fine
+- yep okay
+- fine okay
+- yup
+- YEAH
+- okay buddy
+- oh okay
+- yeah sure
+- okay cool
+- coool

+## intent:confirmation.no

+- don't
+- don't want
+- need not
+- don't come
+- never help
+- never
+- not needed
+- of course not
+- never
+- not at this time
+- not exactly
+- absolutely no
+- no forget
+- do not
+- no thanks
+- no don't want
+- sorry no
+- don't want your help
+- I don't you help
+- I don't want your assistance
+- get out goodbye
+- i do not want your help
+- i don't need your help
+- i don't want your help
+- i am not okay with your help
+- don't want
+- do not
+- I don't need anything from you
+- okay keep it in mind
+- nope i dont need your help
+- Don't show off
+- nope

+## intent:confirmation.cancel

+- nevermind forget about it
+- nothing just forget it
+- no just cancel
+- sorry cancel
+- disregard
+- no cancel cancel
+- forget
+- cancel everything
+- cancel that one
+- i want to cancel
+- cancel it
+- cancelled
+- cancel it now
+- don't want cancel
+- cancel soon
+- shall stand cancelled

 ## intent:user_asked_resume_generation